Variables and Environment Variables In Bash

 Using special and built-in variables

-also has several built-in and special variables.
+bash also has several built-in and special variables.
 They allow us to

 do a few cool things like access the arguments of a running shell